 May I use printed Open Day tickets this year?

 No. Due to the ongoing health crisis, only guests who have pre-registered online will be allowed entry.
-Unused paper ticketsreturned to the Garden Conservancy by July 1, 2021, are being credited to your online account.
+Unused paper tickets returned to the Garden Conservancy by July 1, 2021, were credited to your online account.

 How can I redeem my unused printed tickets?

 Printed tickets mailed back to the Garden Conservancy, PO Box 608, Garrison, NY 10524 by July 1, 2021 are being credited to your online account.

 We will create online accounts for all people – members and nonmembers – who have purchased paper tickets online from us since 2018.
 Using your email address, you will be able to access your account on our website.
 Online credits will be redeemable for Open Days AND our virtual programs.

 Will cash or old paper tickets be accepted next year?